rzhou10/Metal-Archives-Band-Count/README.md

 # Metal-Archives-Band-Count

-Retrieves the number of metal bands per country, scraping from the Metal Archives website.
+Retrieves the number of metal bands based on certain criteria, scraping from the Metal Archives website.
 WIP.